caleb531/automata/README.md

 #### class InvalidRegexError
 Raised if the input regular expression is invalid.

+#### class SymbolMismatchError
+Raised if input symbols don't match between two automata but are expected to (e.g. in the creation of a product automaton).

 ### Turing machine exception classes

 The `automata.tm` package also includes a module for exceptions specific to